bcgov/aps-infra-platform/documentation/how-to/sdx-connections.md

     restish sdx generate-config-from-pattern
     ```

-    Prepare a pattern input file (`pattern-input.json`) for the Consumer:
+    Prepare a pattern input file (`pattern-input.json`) for the Provider:

     ```json
     {